watersofoblivion/dataless/README.md

 The template supports multiple configuration options.

-Safe Lambda Deploys and API Gateway
+Safe Lambda Deploys and API Gateway Stage
 ---

-Configure the CodeDeploy deployment configuration with the `DeploymentPreference` parameter.
+The CodeDeploy deployment configuration can be set with the `DeploymentPreference` parameter.
 The default is `Canary10Percent5Minutes`.
 For development, it can be set to `AllAtOnce` for faster deploys.